Global Indian Youth Friday, February 3 2023

 Compiled by: Team GI Youth

 In 2019, she decided to give AI one more chance, when she was selected for a camp at Stanford University with 31 other girls from other parts of the globe.
 The camp was a revelation for her as she understood that AI could be applied to health care, mental health, and energy optimisation.
 “Naturally, technologies that only affect women would be less likely to be developed if there aren’t women fighting for them to be developed.
 Men might have different agendas, or they just might honestly forget that this is something that we need.
-It’s a real need, and so that’s why I just really want to get more women inspired and empowered to enter the field so we can make our voices and our needs heard,” the Global Indian told the daily.
+It’s a real need, and so that’s why I just really want to get more women inspired and empowered to enter the field so we can make our voices and our needs heard,” the Global Indian told a daily.

 Jui Khankari | Global Indian | Indian American